 There are four types of monkey in Khao Sok – the shy and adorable langur (aka leaf monkey), the sociable long-tailed macaque (seen year round here at the Jungle House), and the less common stump-tailed macaque and pig-tailed macaque.
 Other simians found in the area are the white-handed gibbon, that can be heard calling from the mountains each morning, and the slow loris (a nocturnal, incredibly cute, lemur-like creature).

 Contrary to popular belief, the jungle is benign and probably a safer habitat for humans than city streets.
 This is primarily because animals, like ourselves, instinctively avoid danger and will avoid humans rather than attack them.
-Following are some of the potential predators found in Khao Sok and most tropical jungles of the world.
+The following are some of the potential predators found in Khao Sok and most tropical jungles of the world.

 Cobras and king cobras are present but rarely seen at Khao Sok, and the incidence of bites is extremely low.
 This is because snakes, like most animals, will avoid humans unless disturbed.
 As for the King Cobra, it can barely see and you can safely slowly back away.